In this write-up, I want to share my favorite microphones I currently own.

 So those are my current microphones I have, and I’m pretty happy with all of them!

-They all give a different sound, and for me personally, I really like the Shure SM7B with my voice.
+They all give a different sound, and for me personally, I really like the Shure SM7B Dynamic Microphone.
+It is the most expensive microphone on the list, but with good reason.
+It’s quiet, captures my voice nice, and makes mixing vocals much easier.. so the price is worth it.

 If you do not yet have an audio interface or microphone, you should check out the audio interface bundle deals companies offer.